-Reunion - or 4th Day – groups are a gathering of three to six people who meet regularly (usually once a month) to share and connect how they are living out the method of the Cursillo Movement.
-4th Day groups form strong bonds, build trust, and foster a deeper union with Christ alive in our lives and hearts.
+4th Day groups are a gathering of small groups of Cursillistas who meet regularly to share, connect and support each other as Christians.
+4th Day groups form strong bonds, build trust, and foster a deeper union with Christ in our lives and hearts.

 We are all praying for you.
 Join us!
 De Colores!